 The launch celebration is over, the product is live, and there's finally time to take a (quick) breather after weeks of intense work.
-But what happens after a product launches?
+But what happens after a product launch?

 The product manager still has a large role in maintaining a product after it launches, and this post will provide a high-level overview and cover several aspects of the post-launch phase.

-Perhaps one of the most important immediate steps to take after a product launches is to conduct a retrospective with the team that worked on the product.
+Perhaps one of the most important immediate steps to take after a product launches is to conduct retrospectives with the team that worked on the product.
 There are many ways to approach this but most commonly the group discusses the following:

 The retrospective is important because it gets the group talking and allows everyone to reflect on their efforts and voice their concerns or suggestions for improvement.
 This aligns with agile methodology because the goal is to improve with each new iteration.